Improved Trade-offs Between Amortization and Download Bandwidth for Linear HSS: Linear HSS from Random Codes

 \paragraph{Parameters of interest.} A key parameter of interest in an HSS scheme is the \emph{download rate} (Definition~\ref{def:downloadrate}), which is the ratio of the number of bits in $f(x)$ to the number of bits in all of the output shares $z_j$.
-Ideally this rate would be as close to $1$ as possible, because that would mean that the output client does not have to download too much more information than it wishes to compute.
+Ideally this rate would be as close to $1$ as possible; i.e., the output client does not download much more information than it wishes to compute.

-Another parameter of interest is the \emph{amortization} that the scheme uses.
+Another parameter of interest is \emph{amortization}.
 As in previous work~\cite{FIKW22,BW23}, we consider HSS schemes for low-degree polynomials that amortize over $\ell$ instances of the problem.
 This means that we have $\ell$ batches of $m$ secrets, $x_k^{(i)}$ for $i \in [\ell]$ and $k \in [m]$, and $\ell$ polynomials $f_1, \ldots, f_\ell$.
-Each of these $m\ell$ secrets is shared independently, as before, but the output shares $z_j$ are allowed to depend on \emph{all} $\ell$ batches.
+Each of these $m\ell$ secrets is shared independently as before, but the output shares $z_j$ are allowed to depend on \emph{all} $\ell$ batches.
 Then the output client is responsible for computing $f_i(x_1^{(i)}, \ldots, x_m^{(i)})$ for all $i \in [\ell]$.

 \paragraph{Trade-offs between download rate and amortization.} \cite{FIKW22,BW23} previously studied the optimal download rate possible for linear HSS schemes\footnote{A \emph{linear} HSS scheme is a scheme where both $\Share$ and $\Rec$ are linear over some field $\F$.
 Note that $\Eval$ need not be linear.}, and also studied what amount of amortization is necessary to obtain this optimal rate.
 In this work, we show that by backing off from the optimal rate by a small amount, one can get asymptotic improvements in the amortization parameter.